Kirk Frost New Baby With Jasmine Washington? ‘LHHATL’ Season 6 Premiere Shocker

 A post shared by Jasmine Washington (@jasminebleu) on

-Bossip published the civil action suit and Jasmine claimed the following as per the report.
+Bossip published the civil action suit and Jasmine claimed the following as per the report:

 “Jasmine’s current income is zero, but her monthly expenses are $4,059 – not including $1,456 that she has to pay to creditors.
 The 27-year-old said it would be fair for 47-year-old ex to pay $2,500 in child support.
 She said she thinks the married father of five rakes in $10,000 a month and has multiple real estate properties but wants the judge to force him to reveal his exact income.”